Education Loan Comparison

 Students who take secured loans from banks do not have to pay any interest during their period of study.
 Their repayment starts after their moratorium period.
 Students who take unsecured education loans from banks have to make some interest repayment - either full or partial- during their study period.

-Students who take education loans from NBFCs have to make repayment during the study period, irrespective of whether they took secured or unsecured education loans.
-Some NBFCs, however, are flexible for deserving borrowers and make some exemption on repayment during the study period.
+Students who take education loans from NBFCs have to make repayments during the study period, irrespective of whether they took secured or unsecured education loans.
+Some NBFCs, however, are flexible for deserving borrowers and make some exemptions on repayment during the study period.

 Sprinkles